Carl Wieland: Biography

-Wieland is a medical doctor who graduated from the University of Adelaide in South Australia but he stopped practising medicine in 1986.
-This was due to an accident Wieland was in with "a fully laden fuel tanker at highway speeds."
-He endured five and a half months in hospital and has undergone more than fifty operations, as discussed in his book, Walking Through Shadows.
-He is a past president of the Christian Medical Fellowship of South Australia.
+Wieland was a medical doctor.
+He graduated from University of Adelaide, South Australia.
+In 1986, he stopped practising medicine due to an accident with "a fully laden fuel tanker at highway speeds."
+He spent over five months in hospital, undergoing more than fifty operations (discussed in: Walking Through Shadows).
+He is past president of South Australia's Christian Medical Fellowship.

-Wieland has said that during his time at university he was an atheist.
-In 1976 Wieland formed the Creation Science Association (CSA), a South Australian creationist organisation modelled after the Creation Research Society.
-In 1978 this organisation began publishing a magazine, Ex Nihilo (later called Creation Ex Nihilo), "to explain and promote special creation as a valid scientific explanation of origins."
-In 1980, CSA merged with a Queensland group to form the Creation Science Foundation, which subsequently became Answers in Genesis (AiG).

-In 2005 AiG split as a result of long-standing disagreements between Carl Wieland, CEO of AiG-Australia and Ken Ham, CEO of AiG-US.
-Ham retained leadership of the AiG's United States and United Kingdom branches under the AiG name, while Wieland retained the Australian branch and affiliation with the Canadian, New Zealand and South African branches, under the name Creation Ministries International, and established CMI offices both the United States and the United Kingdom.
+Wieland claimed he was an atheist at university.
+However, in 1976 Wieland formed the Creation Science Association (CSA), a South Australian creationist organisation modelled after the Creation Research Society.
+They published Ex Nihilo magazine (later called Creation Ex Nihilo) from 1978, "to explain and promote special creation as a valid scientific explanation of origins."
+CSA merged in 1980 with a Queensland group to form the Creation Science Foundation, that later became Answers in Genesis (AiG).
+AiG split in 2005 after disagreements between Carl Wieland, CEO Australia, and Ken Ham, CEO USA.
+Ham retained leadership of US and UK branches.
+Wieland retained an Australian branch, named Creation Ministries International, affiliated with Canadian, New Zealand and South African branches, with offices in USA and UK.

 On 6 March 2015, Wieland retired from active creation ministry, and stepped down as CEO of CMI-Australia.

+Reactions to Wieland

+Alec MacAndrew, in 2006, states that, while he perceived Wieland to be "one of the more careful proponents of creationism", Wieland had nevertheless failed to update his reference to scientific data, to show that Mitochondrial Eve had been dated to 175,000 years ago, rather than 6,500 years ago.
+MacAndrew argued that therefore, the misinterpretation of data could not support a literal biblical Eve.